Bearer/bearer/docs/guides/github-action.md

 Actions live in the `.github/workflows/` directory within your repository.
 Start by creating a `bearer.yml` file in the workflows directory.

-We recommend the following config in `.github/workflows/bearer.yml` to run Bearer's summary report:
+We recommend the following config in `.github/workflows/bearer.yml` to run Bearer's security report:

 ```yml
 name: Bearer